 Around the world, freeways are known by various terms like Autobahn (Germany), autopista (Spain), autostrada (Italy) and snelweg (The Netherlands).

 |Ingress and egress||Regulated via slip roads (ramps)||From intersections or ramps|

 A highway that's not a freeway may also have long stretches that are without any intersections.
 But highways typically have lower speed limits, may pass through inhabited areas where there are traffic signals, pedestrians or other slower traffic.

-In the U.S., state highways are maintained by the respective states but interstate highways (virtually all of which are freeways) are maintained jointly by the state and federal government.
+In the U.S., state highways are maintained by state governments, but interstate highways — virtually all of which are freeways — are maintained jointly by the state and federal government.